Screenshots via TruckersAgaistPredators

 A St. Louis native and founder of Truckers Against Predators

-, Green performed five prior stings between launching the group July 7 and that morning's livestream.
+, Greene performed five prior stings between launching the group July 7 and that morning's livestream.
 It was third to take place in St. Louis.
-The sting locations have followed Green's trucking routes, resulting in recorded operations in Texas, New Mexico, Nevada and Missouri.
+The sting locations have followed Greene's trucking routes, resulting in recorded operations in Texas, New Mexico, Nevada and Missouri.

-In St. Louis on Saturday, the target of the early-morning sting is a 46-year-old man, a local bartender "into BDSM," Green tells the viewers, adding that the man had brought along condoms — sheepskin — for a supposed tryst with a fourteen-year-old girl.
-The girl, of course, is actually a decoy working with Green.
-With the camera in selfie mode, Green describes to his audience how the man had texted about his desire to take the girl's virginity and have anal sex.
+In St. Louis on Saturday, the target of the early-morning sting is a 46-year-old man, a local bartender "into BDSM," Greene tells the viewers, adding that the man had brought along condoms — sheepskin — for a supposed tryst with a fourteen-year-old girl.
+The girl, of course, is actually a decoy working with Greene.
+With the camera in selfie mode, Greene describes to his audience how the man had texted about his desire to take the girl's virginity and have anal sex.

-Each time, Green tells the men they are being filmed "for your safety and mine."
+Each time, Greene tells the men they are being filmed "for your safety and mine."
 In some cases, his videos show these men admitting what they'd done.
-Others deny and deflect, or cry, begging Green to give them another chance.
+Others deny and deflect, or cry, begging Greene to give them another chance.

 is not naming him.)

-"You and me need to talk," Green tells him.
+"You and me need to talk," Greene tells him.
 "You know, the things you were worried about when you talking to the decoy..."

 "Goddamit," the man says in a deflated voice.